glebzlat/Polygen/docs/docs/language-reference.md

 ## Expression

-Expression represents the sequence of ordered choices - alternatives.
+An expression represents the sequence of ordered choices - alternatives.
-Alternatives are tested in order they are appeared in the sequence, and if once the alternative succeeds, the whole expression succeeds and does not test the remaining alternatives.
+Alternatives are tested in the order they appear in the sequence, and once the alternative succeeds, the whole expression succeeds and does not test the remaining alternatives.

 Alternatives in the expression are separated by the forward slash.